 Continuing Education Opportunities for Counselors in Nevada

-- ACA Professional Development: The American Counseling Association offers a variety of continuing education opportunities, including webinars on ethics and values, business management, and clinical practice.
-The association also offers online courses, articles, book chapters, and podcasts for which practitioners can earn continuing education credits.
+- American Counseling Association ACA offers a variety of continuing education opportunities, including webinars on ethics and values, business management, and clinical practice.
+The association also boasts online courses, articles, book chapters, and podcasts for practitioners seeking continuing education credits.

-- GoodTherapy Continuing Education: GoodTherapy.org, a professional association of therapists, offers continuing education courses for members.
+- GoodTherapy A professional association of therapists, GoodTherapy offers continuing education courses to its members.
 Topics include self-publishing research, helping patients with HIV/AIDS, developing group practice, and working with teens who disrespect their parents.
-The association offers courses online on specific days.
+The association delivers courses online on specific days.

-- NetCE: NetCE provides continuing education credits in a variety of fields, including counseling and therapy.
-These relatively low-cost courses have approval from multiple organizations.
+- NetCE NetCE provides continuing education credits in a variety of fields, including counseling and therapy.
+These relatively low-cost courses hold approval from multiple organizations.
 Free course materials include topics such as clinical documentation, trauma processing, and suicide prevention.

-- Student Counselor Standards: This document covers standards and professional guidelines for counselors working with students in primary or secondary education and introduces readers to that subfield of counseling.
+- Student Counselor Standards This document covers standards and professional guidelines for counselors working with students in primary or secondary education settings and introduces readers to that subfield of counseling.

-- Community Serves Referrals: This document from the University of Nevada, Reno, contains contact information for organizations and public services in Reno and elsewhere, which counselors can use to make contacts or refer clients.
+- Community Serves Referrals This document from the University of Nevada, Reno contains contact information for organizations and public services in Reno and elsewhere.
+Counselors can use this information to make contacts and give referrals to their clients.

-- Nevada Board of Examiners: The official site of the state's board of examiners includes information on licensing, renewal, and other professional issues for counselors in Nevada.
+- Nevada Board of Examiners The official site of the state's board of examiners includes information on licensing, renewals, and other professional issues for counselors in Nevada.

-- ACA Scholarships: The American Counseling Association offers several annual scholarships available to students across the country.
+- ACA Scholarships ACA offers several annual scholarships available to counesling students across the country.

-- Council for Accreditation of Counseling & Related Educational Programs: CACREP certifies universities and other counseling programs, and its website contains information for students and professionals in the field.
+- Council for Accreditation of Counseling and Related Educational Programs CACREP certifies counseling programs, and its website contains resources and information for students and professionals in the field.

-- Nevada Counseling Association: NCA promotes professional development of counselors in Nevada and advocates to the Nevada state legislature.
+- Nevada Counseling Association NCA promotes the professional development of counselors in Nevada and advocates to the Nevada state legislature.
 The association provides continuing education credits, organizes conferences, and helps counseling professionals and students connect and share information and ideas.

-- Nevada School Counseling Association: NVSCA unites school counselors within the state to highlight the efforts and importance of school counselors.
+- Nevada School Counseling Association NvSCA unites school counselors within the state to highlight the efforts and importance of these workers.
 The organization maintains that all schools should employ counselors and emphasizes the importance of school counseling to students working to achieve their educational and personal goals.

-- State of Nevada Association of Addiction Professionals: SNAAP unites addiction professionals and supports ethics and diversity through their standards of practice.
+- State of Nevada Association of Addiction Professionals SNAAP unites addiction professionals and supports ethics and diversity by establishing standards of practice.
 SNAAP maintains education programs and organizes conferences to help professionals develop effective treatment methods.